Email Marcus A. Nannini at MarcusNannini@aol.com or at Chameleonsnovel@aol.

-The Captain of a Japanese midget submarine sinks the Battleship Oklahoma, scuttles his sub, swims ashore and melds into the local population never to be heard from again…until the unearthing of a skeleton in present-day Oahu.
+He sinks the Battleship OKLAHOMA, scuttles his sub and melds into the Oahu population never to be heard from again…until the surprise unearthing of a skeleton.

 The opening scene takes place within the cramped, steam room-like conditions of a two man Japanese midget submarine lying on the muddy bottom of Pearl Harbor as if it were an animal waiting to pounce upon an unsuspecting prey.
 The date is Sunday, December 7, 1941.
 The time is just before eight in the morning and as the reverberations from aerial torpedo and bomb explosions rock the little submarine the two men jump to their controls and the midget sub comes to life.